 - Class 3.

-The building classification presented in Approved Document A is the same as that presented in the SBSA Technical Handbooks and there is only a small difference from that presented in BS EN 1991-1-7 .
+The building classification presented in Approved Document A is the same as that presented in The Scottish Government Technical Handbook 2022 and there is only a small difference from that presented in BS EN 1991-1-7 .

 The basic robustness requirements for each of the different building classes are as follows.